 President James Garfield said in 1879: “Take a log cabin in the West, put a wooden bench in it, with Mark Hopkins at one end and a student on the other, and you have a college.”
 Hopkins was the president of Williams College.
 Garfield had been his student.

 The princes of Europe were not educated in universities–they had private mentors.
 Marcus Aurelius, one of Rome’s noblest and most successful emperors, attributed his superior education to the use of private mentors instead of schools.
 John Milton, the English poet who also held high office in the government of Oliver Cromwell, had several students that he mentored directly from his home.
 Thomas Jefferson–one of the greatest minds in American history–spent five years under the mentorship of George Wythe, a practicing lawyer who guided many influential leaders of the Founding generation.
 After retiring from the presidency, Jefferson himself mentored students from his home.
 Yale University was founded by Abraham Pierson; for the first six months, he had one student.
-Adam Smith, the early economist, served as a private mentor for the son of a wealthy family.
+Adam Smith, the early economist, served as a private mentor for a wealthy family.
 Carl Menger, one of the most influential economists of the nineteenth century and considered the founder of the “Austrian school of economics,” was the private mentor of the prince of Austria.

 Students get close personal attention and guidance appropriate to their individual needs, interests, development and character.
 The student/mentor ratio will not exceed 12:1.